deekayen/ansible-role-silverlight/README.md

 Silverlight
 ===========

-Install (or uninstall) Microsoft Silverlight on Windows.
+Install (or uninstall) Microsoft Silverlight on Windows using Ansible.

 Because the uninstall task uses Ansible's `raw` module, the play output will always report `ok` status instead of `changed`.
 The task does not wait for the msiexec process to exit before returning the `ok` status and does not know if uninstallation fails.